Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bears stats and trends

-- Thus far this season Chicago has two wins against the spread.

-- This season, the Bears are winless against the spread when entering a game as an underdog of 5.5 points or more.

-- Chicago's games this season have gone over the total in one out of four opportunities (25%).
+- Chicago's games this year have gone over the total in one out of four opportunities (25%).

-- The Bears put up 16 points per game, nine fewer than the Raiders allow (25).
+- This year the Bears put up nine fewer points per game (16) than the Raiders give up (25).

-- This season the Bears have turned the ball over four times, one more than the Raiders' takeaways (3).
+- The Bears have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.

 Home and road insights